WhatsApp/erlfmt/README.md

 ```

 Even though, the expressions could all fit on a single line, because there is a
 newline in the first clause after `->`, this layout is preserved.
-If we’d like
+If we'd like
-to “collapse” it, we can do that by removing the first newline:
+to "collapse" it, we can do that by removing the first newline:

 ```erl
 case is_beautiful(Code) of